Lolita (opera): Roles

+Synopsis

-SynopsisLolita is the only staged opera after Nabokov's novel, which was written in English in the United States.
+Lolita is the only staged opera after Nabokov's novel, which was written in English in the United States.
 The story of the "famous and infamous novel" is told by Humbert Humbert, a 37-year-old literary scholar, who becomes obsessed and sexually involved with his landlady's daughter Lolita, who is 12 years old at the beginning of the story.
 Shchedrin called the novel "a wonderful thriller begging to be transformed into an opera".
 He commented further: "It feels like a nostalgia for beauty; it is a symbol, really. ...
 For me personally, Lolita as a character is less of a human being but rather an archetype, a symbol of beauty but a fleeting beauty."
 He kept most of the plot, but moved the beginning to a court where Humbert is sentenced.

 The publisher summarizes: "Humbert Humbert, professor of literature and sophisticate, is obsessed with 12-year-old fatherless Lolita.
 He seduces the girl and lives with her for some time after marrying pro forma her mother (who dies shortly after).
 Three years after the end of their increasingly fraught relationship, Humbert meets Lolita again, now married to another man and expecting his baby.
 Humbert's jealousy, however, is not directed towards Lolita or her husband, but towards the Mephistophelian film director Quilty, who has used Lolita for porn films.
 Humbert takes bloody revenge on Quilty – and is sentenced to death in the electric chair."

 A review of the German premiere has more details: Humbert marries Charlotte, Lolita's mother, to get closer to Lolita.
 When Charlotte detects Humbert's passion for her daughter, she panics and dies in a car accident.
 Humbert keeps her death a secret to Lolita and travels with her through the United States.
 The girl escapes to an affair with Quilty, who abuses her for porn films and is killed by Humbert.
 Humbert dies in prison; Lolita, again in a new affair, dies giving birth.
 Lolita's death was in the novel, but originally not in the opera until the German premiere.